unlock-protocol/docs/docs/tools/ticket-verifier.md

 - Connect your wallet at [https://app.unlock-protocol.com/dashboard](https://app.unlock-protocol.com/dashboard)
 - Go to the Verifiers page at [https://app.unlock-protocol.com/verifiers?lock=LOCK_ADDRESS&network=NETWORK_ID](https://app.unlock-protocol.com/verifiers?lock=LOCK_ADDRESS&network=NETWORK_ID)
-- Add and manage verifiers as needed for your event
+- Add and manage Verifiers as needed for your event

-Please also check the *[How to Sell NFT Tickets for an Event](https://unlock-protocol.com/guides/how-to-sell-nft-tickets-for-an-event/)* guide for on-site check-in details and a training guide for verifiers.
+Please also check the *[How to Sell NFT Tickets for an Event](https://unlock-protocol.com/guides/how-to-sell-nft-tickets-for-an-event/)* guide for on-site check-in details and a training guide for Verifiers.